 The One Belt One Road initiative consists of two main components: the land-based Silk Road Economic Belt, and the oceanic 21st Century Maritime Silk Road.
 The Silk Road Economic Belt seeks to link China with Europe through Central and Western Asia.
 The Maritime Silk Road will connect China to Europe via maritime links passing through Southeast and South Asia and on to Africa.
 One Belt One Road is not simply about developing these two routes, but rather about developing a network of interconnectivity.
 The initiative includes multiple additional routes linking to the two main corridors, as illustrated below in a map published by Chinese state media.
-103 The Chinese government has stated that more than 60 countries have expressed an interest in the initiative, 104 but due to the flexible nature of the initiative there is no definitive list of countries or projects it covers.
+The Chinese government has stated that more than 60 countries have expressed an interest in the initiative, there is no definitive list of countries or projects it covers.